prince-chrismc/Docker-Security-Analysis/README.md

 - Benchmark the various tools for scanning time.
 - Case study: Where do the vulnerabilities come from?

+---

 ## Executive Summary
+###### Security Consideration
+If one were to test for the presence of more harmful or dangerous software such as a computer worm or cryptocurrency minner, what options are avaiable to do safe as _safely_ as possible?
+Usually malware analysis falls into to broad categories, being either a containment strategy or a muting approach.
+The most common novice idea is creating a virtual machine with no network access, this is a containment style strategy.
+In contrast, one might want to look at the source code from a reversed engineered binary.

+In the context of docker image there were there options considered for the analysis:

+1.
+2.
+3.

 ###### Analysis of Tools
 Tool | Related Post(s) | Comments
 ----|----|----